BerkeleyLearnVerify/Scenic/docs/developing.rst

 It is possible to put breakpoints into a Scenic program using the Python built-in function `breakpoint`.
-Note however that since code in a Scenic program is not always executed the way you might expect (e.g. top-level code is only run once, whereas code in requirements can run every time we generate a sample), some care is needed when interpreting what you see in the debugger.
+Note however that since code in a Scenic program is not always executed the way you might expect (e.g. top-level code is only run once, whereas code in requirements can run every time we generate a sample: see :ref:`how Scenic is compiled`), some care is needed when interpreting what you see in the debugger.
 The same consideration applies when adding `print` statements to a Scenic program.
 For example, a top-level :samp:`print(x)` will not print out the actual value of :samp:`x` every time a sample is generated: instead,